LedgerHQ/ledger-device-rust-sdk/README.md

-# Ledger Nano SDK for Rust Applications
+# Ledger wallets SDK for Rust Applications

 Crate that allows developing Ledger Nano apps in Rust with a default configuration.